mem48/GBDEM/README.md

 Data Downloads are provided at [www.carbon.place](https://www.carbon.place/data).

-Currently due to the size of these datasets only the `.pmtiles` format is provided with `webp` encoding.
+Currently, due to the size of these datasets, only the `.pmtiles` format is provided with `webp` format.

 **PMTiles**, an open archive format for pyramids of tile data, accessible via HTTP Range Requests.
 The file contains [WebP](https://en.wikipedia.org/wiki/WebP) images with [Terrarium](https://github.com/tilezen/joerd/blob/master/docs/formats.md) encoding.
-This format is designed for web mapping but is also highly compressed (around 8:1 compression ratio) which is deserable for a map of the whole of Great Britian at 2m resolution.
+This format is designed for web mapping but is also highly compressed (around 8:1 compression ratio), which is desirable for a map of the whole of Great Britain at 2m resolution.

 Please get in contact if you need the original 87GB GeoTiffs.